AlexHaxe/hxL8/README.md

 (maybe not all options are needed, but they work for me)

+You need to call stty before running L8Ctl!

 Running L8NodeSrv
 -----------------
 - you need a working node.js installation